Gauthier Descloux

-Gauthier Descloux is a Swiss professional ice hockey goaltender who is currently playing with Genève-Servette HC of the National League (NL).
-He previously played with HC Ajoie of the Swiss League (SL) and with HC Ambrì-Piotta of the National League (NL).
+Gauthier Descloux is a Swiss former professional ice hockey goaltender who spent most of his career with Genève-Servette HC of the National League (NL).
+He won the 2023 NL title and the 2024 CHL title with Servette.

+Descloux also briefly played with HC Ajoie of the Swiss League (SL) and with HC Ambrì-Piotta of the National League (NL).

 Playing career

 Descloux made his professional debut with Genève-Servette HC during the 2014–15 season.
 The next year he was loaned to HC Ajoie for most of the season, including the 2016 SL playoffs.
 Descloux posted a .936 save % during the playoffs with a 1.77 GAA to lead Ajoie to the Swiss League title.
 Descloux was loaned to HC Ambrì-Piotta to start the 2016/17 season.
 He played 16 games for the team, as well as 4 SL games with their affiliate, the Ticino Rockets.
 He again started the 2017/18 season on loan with Ambri-Piotta but was called back by Geneva at the start of the season to replace injured Robert Mayer.

 On October 18, 2018, Descloux was signed to an early 3-year contract extension by Genève-Servette.

 On February 3, 2021, Descloux agreed to an early four-year contract extension with Servette through the end of the 2025–26 season.
+In June 2025, Descloux decided to forgo the last year of his contract with Geneva for personal reasons.

+In January 2026, Descloux officially announced his retirement from professional hockey.